 Mental Illness Contributes significantly to the Global burden of disease and affects the productivity of Individuals worldwide.
 Around the world, more than 450 million people suffer from mental disorders and 1 in 4 people are expected to suffer from mental illness in their lifetime.
 This makes mental illness one of the leading causes of ill-health and disability worldwide.
 75% of the patients with mental illness live in low-income countries where access to the appropriate intervention is scarce.

-Global Mental Health is an initiative that places priority on improving and achieving equity of mental health care for all people worldwide.
+Global Mental Health challenges is an initiative that places priority on improving and achieving equity of mental health care for all people worldwide.
 This Strategy includes identifying needs of countries and developing cost-effective interventions to improve mental healthcare delivery in the respective countries.

 The global movement includes partnerships and networks of individuals & organisations that aim to improve services for people living with mental health problems and psychosocial disabilities globally, especially in low- and middle-income countries where communities are most underserved.